RysteQ/VP8/ReadMe.md

 My current TODO list is the following

-1) ~~Get the GUI to work properly~~
-2) ~~Add full flag functionality and PHP / PLP instructions~~
-3) Make the Readme.md look better with images / GIFs and stuff like that
+1) Make the Readme.md look better with images / GIFs and stuff like that
-4) Add an examples folder with some very simple programs
+2) Add an examples folder with some very simple programs
-5) Test the program for any hidden bugs that I may very well have missed

-It goes without saying that my other goals that I do not have in my TODO list because I find it quite obvious is to increase perfomance but most importantly increase code readability even if it hurts perfomance a little bit.

 ## Ways to contribute